ShaShaMan26/UBE/README.md

 ##### enemy_sprites

 This folder houses all .png files used to display enemies in custom battles.
-Sprites can be any size, but I recommend working out of [this]() which spans two of the green tiles the sit behind the enemy in battle, along with extending from the top of the screen to the bottom of the tiles.
+Sprites can be any size, but I recommend working out of [this](https://cdn.shashack.org/UBE/downloads/sample_sprite.png) which spans two of the green tiles that sit behind the enemy in battle, along with extending from the top of the screen to the bottom of the tiles.
 There are 6 sprites that should be present here:
 * **attacking.png** - the sprite drawn while an enemy is attacking the player.